xgebi/tusee-api/url_map.md

 ## URL Paths

-This is, hopefully, a self-deprecating file.
+This is, hopefully, a cls-deprecating file.

 - `/`
   - GET